Executive Director Anne Pilsbury, Esq.

 Anne Pilsbury founded Central American Legal Assistance in 1986 in response to the Salvadoran Civil War refugee crisis.
 Before CALA, she worked for the Center for Immigrants Rights and as a solo practitioner.
 She was the lead attorney on Hobson v.
 Wilson, a major civil rights Bivens action against the FBI and D.C. police "red squad" for COINTELPRO - aimed at preventing anti-war protests and black-white unity in D.C. during the 1960s and '70s.
 She has represented thousands of immigrants over her career as Executive Director.

-Hernan Posada is a Legal Assistant at CALA.
+Hernan Posada is a Paralegal at CALA.
 He has worked at CALA since 1999.
 Hernan handles most of our adjustment filings.
 Before CALA, he was a Union Leader and lawyer specializing in labor law in Colombia.
 He is a graduate of Universid Libre, Colombia.
 He has three daughters and two grandchildren.
 He is fluent in Spanish.

 Paola Donovan been practicing since 2015 representing asylum seekers and survivors of trauma in removal proceedings.
 Before joining CALA, Paola was a law clerk to the Honorable Stuart Peim, J.S.C. in the Superior Court of New Jersey.
 She originally joined as an Immigrant Justice Fellow.
 Paola received a Juris Doctor from Brooklyn Law School in 2014 where she was committed to the pro bono representation of immigrants while interning at the Immigrant Defense Project, Brooklyn Defender Services, the Legal Aid Society.
 Her passion for immigrant rights began with her own experiences as a Peruvian immigrant in New York and Montreal.
 She is fluent in Spanish and French.

 Michelle Martinez, Esq. - Immigrant Justice Corps Fellow